kausj95/CMPE244/README.md

-These are the assignment codes that I have written forn Embedded Software course in SJSU.
+These are the assignment codes that I have written for Embedded Software course in SJSU.